 Native Front-End Rule: validate-email

-The JavaScript library for Magento’s UI components and forms includes a rule called validate-email.
-When you attach this rule, it stops the form submission if an address fails the platform's regular expression check.
+The JavaScript library for Magento’s UI components and legacy forms provides a rule called "validate-email".
+When you attach this rule to a form field, it prevents form submission if the address fails Magento's regular expression check.
+The framework also includes other validation rules, such as "email2", for different validation needs.

 <input type="text"